 '''

 Console(config)#interface ethernet 1/5

-Console(config-if) #pppoe intermediate-agent port-format-type remote-id
+Console(config-if) #pppoe intermediate-agent port-format-type remote-id-

+delimiter

 Console(config-if)#

 '''

-pppoe intermediate- This command sets an interface to trusted mode to indicate that it is connected to a agent trust PPPoE server.
-Use the no form to set an interface to untrusted mode.
+pppoe This command sets an interface to trusted mode to indicate that it is connected to a intermediate-agent PPPoE server.
+Use the no form to set an interface to untrusted mode. trust